huahaiy/talks/conj2018/PITCHME.md

 ### Juji Builds Chatbot Platform

 - It is easy to pass Turing Test, been done in 70s'
-- PARRY, 33 psychiatrists cannot tell from paranoid patients
+  - PARRY: 33 psychiatrists cannot tell it from paranoid patients

 ![Parry](asset/img/parry.png)